 Adding a pet to the family can be one of the most rewarding experiences—and the most shocking to the wallet.
 Do you know how much owning a dog, cat, horse or other pet costs per year?
 Take a look at these annual estimates for common household pets:

 Despite their relatively small size, pet birds are not cheap.
-Expenses like cages, food, medications and vet bills add up quickly.
+Even for non-exotic small birds like parakeets, expenses like cages ($70), food ($75), toys and treats ($25), medications and vet bills ($85) add up quickly.

 Annual medical costs of $400 or more are just the beginning.
 Kennel and boarding fees average $337 per year, followed by food ($203), grooming ($20), toys ($23) and other supplies ($92).

 On average, owning a dog can cost over $1,500 per year.
 However, costs can vary widely based on the age, breed and health of your dog.
 Geography and climate can mean costly flea products.
 And size matters: to some degree, the bigger the dog, the higher your expenses will be.

 Whoa, Nelly!
 It’s not easy to rein in those equine expenses.
 Depending on whether you’re boarding or not (full-care, pasture, or self-care), total costs to keep your horse housed, fed, groomed, exercised, and regularly cared for by a veterinarian, run an average of nearly $4,000 annually … about the same average cost of a car payment.

 Ensure your pet is covered for the inevitable and the unforeseeable.
 Get a quote on affordable pet insurance today!

 Read more: Ready to bring home a new family member?
 Here’s how to pet-proof your place in a weekend.